mohnish/pot-bot/README.md

 ## Features

-* /active Fetch all active pots (includes locked)
+- [x] /active Fetch all active pots (includes locked)
-* /completed Fetch all completed pots
+- [x] /completed Fetch all completed pots
-* /join Join an active unlocked pot
+- [x] /join Join an active unlocked pot
-* /info Query an active pot
+- [x] /new Start a new pot
-* /new Start a new pot
+- [x] /info Query an active pot
-* /lock Lock a pot you created, preventing others from joining
+- [x] /lock Lock a pot you created, preventing others from joining
-* /end End a pot you created
+- [x] /end End a pot you created

 ## Tech Stack